-Silvia Santinelli, a Mexican artist of immense talent, has made a mark in the classical music scene with her exceptional piano prowess.
-Her performances resonate with passion and precision, leaving a lasting impact on all who experience her musical artistry.
+Silvia Santinelli has made a mark in the classical music scene with her exceptional piano artistry.
+Her performances resonate with passion and precision, leaving a lasting impression on all who experience her musical sensibility.
+Santinelli is recognized as one of today’s most versatile international Mexican concert pianists, known for her profound interpretations on some of the world’s most prestigious stages, including Carnegie Hall, as well as renowned festivals in Europe and Russia.

 An ardent, multifaceted artist with an extensive musical trajectory, Silvia Santinelli began her piano studies at a very early age in her native Mexico.
 At the age of seven, she was taken under the tutelage of the late pianist and composer Robert Avalon to study and begin her performing career in the United States.
-At the age of twelve, she made her debut as a soloist with the San Antonio Symphony playing the Beethoven C Major Piano Concerto.
+At the age of twelve, she made her debut as a soloist with orchestra (San Antonio Symphony) playing the Beethoven C Major Piano Concerto.
 Hailed by the San Antonio Express News as a “musician of great depth”, she continues to dazzle audiences in concert, whether in solo, chamber, or duo performances.
-She is Co-Founder of the Classical Music Institute (previously Chamber Orchestra of San Antonio), a resident company of the Tobin Center for the Performing Arts.
+She is the Co-Founder of the Classical Music Institute (previously Chamber Orchestra of San Antonio), a resident company of the Tobin Center for the Performing Arts and currently serves as Director and Artistic Advisor for Opera Hispánica.

-Aside from many appearances in Mexico and the United States, Silvia’s performances have taken her to concert halls worldwide, including the Chopin International Music Festival in Marianske-Lazne, Czech Republic; the International Piano Festivals at both Valle di Blenio, Switzerland, and Óbidos, Portugal; and the Rachmaninoff World Piano Seminar in Tambov, Russia, where she captivated audiences with her performance of Maurice Ravel’s La Valse.
+Aside from Carnegie Hall, New York City Opera, and many appearances in the United States and Mexico, Silvia’s performances have taken her to concert halls worldwide, including the Chopin International Music Festival in Marianske-Lazne, Czech Republic; the International Piano Festivals at both Valle di Blenio, Switzerland, and Óbidos, Portugal; and the Rachmaninoff World Piano Seminar in Tambov, Russia, where she captivated audiences with her performance of Maurice Ravel’s La Valse.

 Highlights of her engagements and performances include the International Piano Festival in Óbidos, Portugal; the 85th season of the Tuesday Musical Club Artist Series in San Antonio, Texas; the Griffin Concert Hall, Colorado State University School of the Arts; the salon concert series for the San Antonio International Piano Competition (now the Gurwitz); and performances with the Classical Music Institute at the Tobin Center for the Performing Arts, where she championed the rarely heard Sinfonia da Camera by Ermanno Wolf-Ferrari.
-Dr. Santinelli also specializes in and features the piano repertoire of Spain, in particular the music of Manuel de Falla.
+Dr. Santinelli in an avid proponent of early 20th century music of Spain with a particular focus on the repertoire of Manuel de Falla.
 She presents selections of his music in concert to educate audiences about compositional elements and development as influenced by sociopolitical, cultural, and musical currents of de Falla’s time.

-Silvia is the first prize winner of the Mexican National Piano Competition, the MTNA Solo and Concerto Performance Competitions, the San Antonio Contemporary Piano Solo Competition for six consecutive years; and laureate of the Tuesday Musical Club Competition, and the Corpus Christi International Concerto and Piano Solo Competition amongst others.
+Silvia is a first-prize winner of the Mexican National Piano Competition, the MTNA Solo and Concerto Performance Competitions, and the San Antonio Contemporary Piano Solo Competition (winning for six consecutive years).
+She is also a laureate of the Tuesday Musical Club Competition and the Corpus Christi International Concerto and Piano Solo Competition, among others.

-Aside from her concert career, Dr. Santinelli dedicates time to music education.
-She has kept a select private studio in San Antonio, Texas, served at the University of Texas in Austin and Clavier-Werke School of Music, and imparted master classes at the Universidad Autonoma de Saltillo, Coahuila, Mexico.
-Her involvement as Co-Founder of the Classical Music Institute has allowed her the opportunity to unveil a Steinway D concert piano and thus provide for the underserved community of Edgewood in San Antonio with access to highly artistic performances through CMI (previously COSA’s Music Institute), another of her architectures for which she has collaborated as pianist.
+Beyond her concert career, Dr. Santinelli is dedicated to music education.
+She has maintained a select private studio in San Antonio, Texas, served on the faculties of the University of Texas at Austin and Clavier-Werke School of Music, and given master classes at the Universidad Autónoma de Saltillo in Coahuila, Mexico.
+As Co-Founder of the Classical Music Institute and orchestra, she played a key role in unveiling a Steinway D concert piano for the underserved Edgewood community in San Antonio, thus expanding access to highly artistic performances while collaborating as pianist.

 With the Marjory Powel Zachary Keyboard Endowment from the University of Texas at San Antonio, Silvia earned a Bachelor of Arts Degree and a Master’s Degree in Piano Performance under Busoni winner Valeri Grokhovski, while receiving additional interpretive instruction from the late professor Alexander Alexandrov of the Gnessin Russian Academy of Music in Moscow.
 She is also the recipient of the FONCA/CONACULTA Grant from the government of Mexico and a Teaching Assistantship from the University of Texas at Austin where she obtained a Doctorate in Musical Arts with internationally acclaimed pianist Anton Nel.